Wire report

 From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for "non-commercial, individual developers."
 It won't just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if […] From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for "non-commercial, individual developers."
 It won't just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if they directly access the SmartThings API for more flexible smart home controls, or use third-party tools that do the same.
 "Use of the Home Assistant integration will be affected by their changes and will fall under their new 'personal plans,'" w

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for "non-commercial, individual developers."
 It won't just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if […] From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for "non-commercial, individual developers."
 It won't just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if they directly access the SmartThings API for more flexible smart home controls, or use third-party tools that do the same.
 "Use of the Home Assistant integration will be affected by their changes and will fall under their new 'personal plans,'" w

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Verge’s source item, Samsung will soon start charging to access its smart home API, From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for “non-commercial, individual developers.”
+According to The Verge’s linked item, Samsung will soon start charging to access its smart home API, From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for “non-commercial, individual developers.”
 It won’t just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if […] From October this year Samsung will roll out a variety of new paid tiers for access to its SmartThings API, including a $4.99 monthly plan for “non-commercial, individual developers.”
 It won’t just be developers that pay the price though.
 Some more advanced smart home users are likely to fall afoul of the rule change if they directly access the SmartThings API for more flexible smart home controls, or use third-party tools that do the same.
 “Use of the Home Assistant integration will be affected by their changes and will fall under their new ‘personal plans,’” w

 Context